 Maybe you began working right out of high school.
 Or maybe you got a degree at a community college or overseas university that doesn’t require the SAT.
 If you find yourself needing to go back for a new degree that will advance your career, you’ll need to take the SAT as an adult.

 When you apply for schools, it can also be a good idea to retake the SAT as an adult if your previous SAT scores are especially old.
 SAT scores do not expire per se, as the College Board keeps your score available in the years and decades after you take the test.
-But the exam itself has change lot over the years, with an overhaul to format and content just this year.
+But the exam itself has changed a lot over the years, with an overhaul to format and content just this year.
 These changes reflect new expectations in higher education.
 So a more recent score can make you more appealing to university admissions offices.

 A lot of SAT material and advice is aimed at teens.
 But many others are taking the SAT as an adult, for various reasons.
 If you are an older learner who needs to take the SAT, Magoosh has some study tips for you.